 - Senate The Senate proposes that the Department of Education reconsider the planned cycle for the issuance of the next Request for Proposals that solicits additional sealed proposals from qualified sources to serve as Low Achieving Schools Turnaround Partners on an as needed, where needed basis.
-This amendment is intended to provide more options to school divisions. - House No action taken
+This amendment is intended to provide more options to school divisions. - House no action taken - Final General Assembly Action no action taken